 Additionally, the rear strap is padded, which is great.
 However, this padding prevents limitless tightening of the strap, therefore leaving even more play in the fit of the shoe.

 The ECCO is built with nice and soft materials—great for the first wear or times around the house.
-However, these materials start to get banged up pretty quick, which is unfortunate for a shoe costing $130.
+However, these materials start to get banged up pretty quick, which is unfortunate for a shoe costing this much.

 Though the rest of the shoe is pretty lackluster, the sole design is pretty darn cool.
 With deep lugs and a hard compound these shoes did well in loose conditions, and functioned well on rocks, too.